quotient-im/libQuotient/README.md

 of [Quaternion](https://github.com/quotient-im/Quaternion) (the reference client for libQuotient) or [NeoChat](https://invent.kde.org/network/neochat).

+As of Quotient 0.7.2, all header files of libQuotient *except those ending with `_p.h`* are considered public and covered by API/ABI stability guarantees as follows: the API and ABI are backwards compatible within every minor version (0.7.x releases) with every next minor version (0.8, e.g.) breaking the compatibility.
+Once we reach 1.0, this rule will apply to the major version, aligning with [semantic versioning](https://semver.org/) rules.
+`_p.h` files are not covered by these guarantees; definitions from those should not be directly used by clients.

 ## Building the library
 On platforms other than Linux you will have to build libQuotient yourself